Jeshibu/Playnite-wiki/Frequently-Asked-Questions.md

 Playnite is combination of `Play` and `Unite`.

+### What is Safe Mode?

+Safe Mode starts Playnite with all 3rd party extensions disabled and using only default theme.

 ### How do I backup Playnite library and move it to another PC?

 If using portable version, just move the whole installation folder.